DimitriKenne/CPOLYMESH/README.md

 ### 1. demo (this is the main demo)
- In order to run the demo you need to open the file demo.py, scroll till its bottom, there provide the following information:
+ In order to run this demo you need to open the file demo.py, scroll till its bottom, there provide the following information:

     • The degree of interpolation, deg, greater than 0